Sitemap | Print | Contact Me

 The Value of Archaeology

-Sites are fragile, in that any disturbance in the position of the artifacts or features or trash destroys the patterns that are their primary scientific value.
+Sites are fragile, in that any disturbance in the position of the artifacts or features destroys the patterns that are their primary scientific value.
 Their internal patterns and soil features can be disturbed by natural processes such as freeze/thaw cycles, plant growth, erosion, and earthquakes.

 As noted above, sites are non-renewable because the cultures and life ways that made them change over time and past patterns become "extinct".
 Once a social and cultural system is gone, it is gone forever.
 The only traces left are the limited number of archaeological sites that are in a constant state of slow decay.